janbodnar/Python-Datovy-Analytik-Skolenie/streamlit.md

 conditional content display.
 Streamlit's reactivity ensures that the app dynamically
 updates in real time.
 When you type your name into the text input box, Streamlit immediately
 reacts to this input and updates the display.

-In Streamlit, *reactivity* refers to the application's ability to automatically update
-and display changes in real time based on user interactions, without the need for manual
-refreshes or reloading.
-When a user changes an input, such as entering text, adjusting
-a slider, or clicking a button, Streamlit immediately processes this change and updates
-the output dynamically.
-This feature enhances the interactivity and responsiveness
-of the application, creating a smooth user experience.

 ```python
 import streamlit as st